-With significant growth projected for railroad volumes now and in the future, pressures for more project coordination activity will continue to increase.
-Cementing mutual understanding and streamlining the processes involved will save money and time for both railroads and public agencies.
+With railroad volumes projected to continue to grow, pressures for more project coordination activity will continue to increase.
+Cementing mutual understanding and streamlining the process involved will save money and time for both railroads and public agencies.
 In turn, road users will see the positive results of more rapid highway renewal on facilities and budget.
 The model agreements also lay out standardized construction and operational needs-enhancing safety for workers and reducing delays for users.